 Any additional information you can supply is most welcome: some of what is written here is pure guesswork!
-Also, please get in touch if you have any photographs etc., as we unfortunately have no record of many of the people who took part in Hoodening over the years.
+Also, please get in touch if you have any photographs or other written records, as we unfortunately have no record of many of the people who took part in Hoodening over the years, nor performance venues.

 As with all ancient customs, it is difficult to be definitive about any aspect of Hoodening!
-It is quite likely that the origins are pagan (a celebration of the Winter Solstice and the rebirth which Spring brings).
+It is possible that the origins are pagan (a celebration of the Winter Solstice and the rebirth which Spring brings).
 Some people see it as a Saxon custom, with the horse representing one's ancestral spirits.
 Sir James Frazer (in 'The Golden Bough') describes customs in various parts of Germany and England where the farm finishing their harvest first would send a 'corn-spirit in the form of a mare' to all the other farms.
 He goes on to say that 'in one place a real mare used to be sent, but the man who rode her was subjected to rough treatment at the farmhouses to which he paid his unwelcome visit'.
 Whether this is connected with Thanet farmers sending their best horse around the community in Winter (see 1876 below) is not clear.
-This book also goes into incredible depth about traditions of death & resurrection around the world, including many Celtic ceremonies, and rather than reproduce fragments here I would merely recommend it to anyone interested.
+This book also goes into incredible depth about traditions of death & resurrection around the world, including many Celtic ceremonies.
+There have also been theories that it is a "rough survival of the burlesques of the mystery plays acted after the Reformation, telling the story of 'The Journey to Nazareth' with the hooden horse itself portraying the donkey that carried Joseph, Mary and baby Jesus".

-Horses were important figures in Kent, and indeed the symbol of Kent is Invicta, a white horse — possibly a reference to Hengist and Horsa, the two Jutes who subdued King Vortigern in around 450 and became the first Anglo-Saxon settlers in Britain.
+Horses were important figures in Kent — indeed, the oldest known horse fossil (dating back 54 million years) was discovered in Herne Bay in 1838, by one William Richardson, and the symbol of Kent is Invicta, a white horse — possibly a reference to Hengist and Horsa, the two Jutes who subdued King Vortigern in around 450 and became the first Anglo-Saxon settlers in Britain.
 (Both Hengist and Horsa originally mean 'horse', and some people believe that the two 'brothers' were in fact the same person.)

 Theodore, Archbishop of Canterbury, issues a list of ecclesiastical laws called the Liber Penitentialis, in which he condemns the practice of those 'who on the kalends of January clothe themselves with the skins of cattle and carry heads of animals'; apparently they were expected to do three years of penance.
 Other unconfirmed reports say that 'St Augustine in the 5th century condemned the 'filthy practice of dressing up like a horse or stag' in the 5th century' (which seems somewhat strange considering he arrived in England in 597 — unless it means St Augustine of Hippo?) and that 'the ecclesiastical authorities in Scotland later forbade 'any man from dressing as a horse or wild beast and dancing widdershins in the Kalends of January, for this is devilish''.
 It is interesting to note that modern American evangelists devote no mean effort to 'countering the menace' of similar pagan customs (e.g. Halloween) via their websites.
 Horse heads may have been used at the Celtic festival of Samhain.